• Skip to primary navigation

 Vegetables and bacon being cooked in a large pot.

-Step 1: In a large dutch oven, cook bacon until crispy.
+Step 1: In a large Dutch oven, cook bacon until crispy.
 Add in onions, celery, and carrots.
 Cook until veggies are soft, about 4 minutes.

 Deer meat and vegetables in a large pot.